waln0/i-like-trains-noah-nathan/README.md

     """
 ```

-Helper functions are available in the Agent class:
+The running client regularly calls the agent's `update_agent` method to update the agent's state (information from the server about the game, like the trains positions, the passengers, the delivery zones, etc.).
+The `update_agent` method then calls the method `get_direction` to dynamicaly get the next direction of the train (determined by the agent according to the game state) and transfer it to the server (`self.network.send_direction_change(direction)`).

+You can use such following methods (not mandatory):
-- `will_hit_wall()` : Checks if the next position will hit a wall
+- `will_hit_wall()` : To check if the next position will hit a wall
-- `will_hit_train_or_wagon()` : Checks if the direction leads to a collision
+- `will_hit_train_or_wagon()` : To check if the direction leads to a collision
-- `get_closest_passenger()` : Finds the closest passenger
+- `get_target_position()` : To take a decision between targetting a passenger or a delivery zone
-- `get_direction_to_target()` : Determines the best direction to reach a target
+- `get_direction_to_target()` : To determine the best direction to reach a target

-The agent can also call the method `self.network.send_drop_passenger_request()` to send a request to the server to drop a passenger.
+The agent can also call the method `self.network.send_drop_wagon_request()` to send a request to the server to drop a wagon.
 The train will then get a 0.25sec *1.5 speed boost and enter a 10sec boost cooldown.
-Calling this method will drop one passenger from the train (costing 1 point from the train's score).
+Calling this method will drop one wagon from the train (costing 1 point from the train's score).

+The class Agent is initialized with the following attributes:

+- `self.agent_name` : The name of the agent
+- `self.logger` : The logger object
+- `self.is_dead` : Whether the agent/train is currently dead or alive
+- `self.directions` : A list of possible directions
+- `self.death_time` : The time when the agent last died
+- `self.respawn_cooldown` : The cooldown time before respawning
+- `self.waiting_for_respawn` : Whether the agent is waiting for respawn
+- `self.game_width` and `self.game_height` are initialized later by the server but are still accessible in the program.
+They are the width and height of the game grid.

 ### 2. Graphical Rendering (renderer.py)